-We carry a lot of frustration, resentment, and considerable negative emotions without paying them much due attention.
+We carry a lot of frustration, resentment, and considerable negative emotions without paying them due attention.
 And as they continue piling up, it grows heavier and unbearable by the day.
-In truth, we’ve devoted plenty of our time to these emotions, hence it has become difficult for our mind to let them go easily.
+We’ve devoted plenty of our time to these emotions, hence it has become difficult for our minds to let them go easily.
 Out of those emotions, the ones we hold dearly are for our parents, spouses, or even friends.
 Why is it difficult to forgive them?

 Why is it difficult to forgive our loved ones?

 A question you may have asked yourself ‘n’ number of times.
 These negative questions merely end up depressing you more, if not causing you to feel any less guilty.
 It’s a negative loop and growing out of it by yourself is nearly as difficult as making through a perfect day.
 But obviously, it’s not impossible.

 You can further read –3 ways to build a healthy relationship with your mind for strengthening your self-awareness.

 When we are self-aware, we can differentiate between the little voice in our head and our voice.
 And when we develop this skill further, we can easily let the negative thoughts off the hook, making you mentally lighter.
 Here is some food for thought to help you enjoy the time with your loved ones.

 1. Your parents, spouses, or friends are as human as any stranger on the planet.
 Why is it difficult to forgive

 We can easily cut down on the expectations by seeing our loved ones not just as our godfathers/mothers but as ordinary human beings.
 We wouldn’t get as much hurt if someone not close says something unreasonable (provided we have enough self-awareness and believes in conserving our energy).